renaissance-publishing/renaissance/content/chapters/32-monsters-animals-and-npcs.md

 Much like raccoons, they have an extremely acute sense of touch, which they use to forage for roots, muscles and clams in soft sands.
 They are also known as "spearfishers" in the Kingdoms of Men, after the quick striking motions they make when they plunge a forearm into shallow water to strike a fish or frog.

-Even though they aren't predators—and despite being more than a little cute—stilt-raccoons are difficult to keep as pets.
+Even though they aren't predators — and despite being more than a little cute — stilt-raccoons are difficult to keep as pets.
-They're fairly docile, and they aren't aggressive as long as they're treated well—but they need access to a large body of water, or their health will deteriorate.
+They're fairly docile, and they aren't aggressive as long as they're treated well — but they need access to a large body of water, or their health will deteriorate.

 The Story of Reckless Prince Eta is popular children's story in the Kingdom of Tenna; it began more than five hundred years ago as a satire of an actual noble of the Tenna clan, but morphed into a parable for children.
 It tells the story of a reckless prince who thought himself infinitely wise and strong, and believed no harm could befall him; ultimately, he swam too near a stilt-raccoon, which speared into the water with its forearm and stuck him.